Virtual knots and links with unknotting index (n,m): Main Results

-Construct virtual knot diagrams denoted by $D^{n,p}$ and $\tilde{D}^{n,p}$ with $n$ number of virtual crossings as shown in Fig.~\ref{tw1} and \ref{tw2}, respectively.
+where $\mathcal{C}(D)$ is set of classical crossing of $D$ and $|\mathcal{C}(D)|$ is the cardinality of the set $\mathcal{C}(D)$.
+Then a diagram $D$ of $K$ with {\it minimum number of classical crossings} is called a minimal classical crossing diagram. }\end{definition} Construct virtual knot diagrams denoted by $D^{n,p}$ and $\tilde{D}^{n,p}$ with $n$ number of virtual crossings as shown in Fig.~\ref{tw1} and \ref{tw2}, respectively.
 Here, we discuss the unknotting index for a special class of virtual knots that are obtained by virtualizing some $m$ number of classical crossings in $D^{n,p}$ and $\tilde{D}^{n,p}$.
 In particular, due to similarity in $D^{n,p}$ and $\tilde{D}^{n,p}$, we discuss only the class of virtual knots that are obtained from $D^{n,p}$.
 We label the crossings of $D^{n,p}$ and $\tilde{D}^{n,p}$ that are shown in the respective rectangular boxes in Fig.~\ref{ttw} with integers.
 We denote these crossings as horizontal block crossings.
 For convenience, whenever we virtualize some crossings in $D^{n,p}$ and $\tilde{D}^{n,p}$, labeling in the resulting diagram remains same.
 We denote $D_{q,r}^{n,p}$ as a virtual knot diagram obtained form $D^{n,p}$ by virtualizing $q$ crossings at odd labelings and $r$ crossings at even labelings in the horizontal block.

 \begin{lemma} If $D$ is a virtual knot diagram $D^{n,p}_{q,r}$ with odd $p$, then whenever $q-r>2$ or $q-r <0$, there exist at least one $k\in \mathbb{Z}\setminus\{0\}$ such that $J_{k}(D) =-1$ and $J_{-k}(D)=0 $. \end{lemma} \begin{proof} Let $D$ be a virtual knot diagram $D^{n,p}_{q,r}$, where $p$ is an odd natural number.
 Then the index value of the classical crossings in the horizontal block of $D$ corresponds to odd and even labelings is $(-n)$ and $n$, respectively.
 Let $c_{1}, c_{2},\ldots,c_{n}$ denote the classical crossings of $D$ corresponding to $c_i$ crossings of $D^{n,p}$ as shown in Fig.~\ref{tw1}.
 Then